 \textbf{Complete splittings:} A splitting of a path or circuit $\gamma = \gamma_1\cdot\gamma_2......\cdot \gamma_k$ is called complete splitting if each term $\gamma_i$ falls into one of the following categories: \begin{itemize} \item $\gamma_i$ is an edge in some irreducible stratum. \item $\gamma_i$ is an indivisible Nielsen path. \item $\gamma_i$ is an exceptional path. \item $\gamma_i$ is a maximal subpath of $\gamma$ in a zero stratum $H_r$ and $\gamma_i$ is taken. \end{itemize}

 \textbf{Completely split improved relative train track maps}.
 A \textit{CT} or a completely split improved relative train track maps are topological representatives with particularly nice properties.
 But CTs do not exist for all outer automorphisms.
-Only the rotationless outer automorphisms are guranteed to have a CT representative as has been shown in the following Theorem from [FH-11, theorem 4.28]. \begin{fact} For each rotationless $\phi\in \out(F_r)$ and each increasing sequence $\mathcal{F}$ of $\phi$-invariant free factor systems, there exists a CT $f:G\rightarrow G$ that is a topological representative for $\phi$ and $f$ realizes $\mathcal{F}$. \end{fact}
+Only the rotationless outer automorphisms are guranteed to have a CT representative as has been shown in the following Theorem from \citep{FH-11}(Theorem 4.28). \begin{lemma} For each rotationless $\phi\in \out$ and each increasing sequence $\mathcal{F}$ of $\phi$-invariant free factor systems, there exists a CT $f:G\rightarrow G$ that is a topological representative for $\phi$ and $f$ realizes $\mathcal{F}$. \end{lemma}

 The following properties are used to define a CT in \citep{FH-11}.
 There are actually nine properties.
 But we will state only the ones we need.
 The rest are not directly used here but they are all part of the proof of various propositions and lemmas we will be needing and which we have stated here as facts. \begin{enumerate} \item \textbf{(Rotationless)} Each principal vertex is fixed by $f$ and each periodic direction at a principal vertex is fixed by $Tf$. \item \textbf{(Completely Split)} For each edge $E$ in each irreducible stratum, the path $f(E)$ is completely split. \item \textbf{(vertices)} The endpoints of all indivisible Nielsen paths are vertices.
 The terminal endpoint of each nonfixed NEG edge is principal. \item \textbf{(Periodic edges)} Each periodic edge is fixed. \end{enumerate}